Entering the USA

 ESTA or visa: which is better?

-ESTA makes traveling to the USA much easier because the uncomplicated travel authorization is fast and cheap to get.
+ESTA makes traveling to the USA much easier, as the uncomplicated travel authorization is quick and inexpensive to obtain.
 However, you may only apply for an ESTA if you come from one of the participating countries (Visa Waiver countries).

-Currently, 41 countries are members of the Visa Waiver Program.
-If you qualify for ESTA, you are allowed to stay in the USA for up to 90 days at a time visa-free.
+If you qualify for ESTA, you can stay in the USA for up to 90 days at a time with your travel authorization.
+But a visa also has certain advantages.

 ESTA advantages